voxel51/voxel51-docs/README.md

 We love pull requests - everything from typos to full Jupyter Notebooks.

 At its most simple, you can fork the repo in GitHub, make and commit your edits, and then open a PR.

-A step above would be setting up local development.
+If you are willing to put in more effort than read on.

 ## Editing the markdown documentation (under /docs)

 To install and edit the general docs doc:

-1. Make and activate a virtual environment, we recommend you to use **Python 3.11** for this.
+1. Make and activate a virtual environment, we recommend  **Python 3.11**.

 ```python
 # Create a virtual environment named '.venv'